christ2222/Kubernetes-Apache-Webapp/README.md

 ---

-# Apache Web Application Deployment on RHEL9 in Kubernetes
+# Apache Web Application Deployment on RHEL9 in Kubernetes cluster

 This guide provides step-by-step instructions for deploying an Apache web application on a RHEL9-based Kubernetes cluster.
 The setup includes: